Privacy Policy

 providing legal services, notarial services, conveyancing services, migration-related services and related professional services;

-verifying your identity and complying with professional, legal, regulatory, trust accounting, anti-money laundering, counter-terrorism financing and other compliance obligations;
+verifying your identity and complying with professional, legal, regulatory, trust accounting, anti-money laundering, counter-terrorism financing, verification of identity and other compliance obligations;

 opening, managing, administering and closing client files;